wso2/docs-is/en/docs/learn/multi-channel-self-registration-and-account-confirmation.md

 ## Adding SMS notification templates

-The templates for the EMAIL notification are stored in `<IS_HOME</repository/conf/email /email-admin-config.xml` file and the templates can be edited from the management console.
+The email notification templates are stored in the `IS_HOME>/repository/conf/email/email-admin-config.xml` file and they can be edited using the Management Console.

 !!! tip
     The **AccountConfirmation** template is used to send email notifications.You can edit and